hacknlove/orgasmoproject/README.md

 - You still have full freedom to organize your code and your data schema as it suits you better.
 - It provides you with a DDD-ready architecture.
 Everything is intended to be greatly decoupled because at the end you don't know (or care) how the marketing team is going to use it.
 - You can adopt it incrementally.
 This is not a take-it-all-or-leave-it-all framework.
 Just pick the pieces you need now and use it now, within your current Next.js application.
-- The ability to write and use different drivers for different scenarios, for instance a mocked driver to developing new features or to run tests.
+- The ability to write and use different driver for different scenarios, for instance a mocked driver to developing new features or to run tests.
 - A notable reduction of bullshit and boilerplate code.